The Shrinking Margin of the Sedentary Traveler

 Human physiology is not binary.

-But when margin narrows, circulation slows sooner.
+When margin narrows, circulation slows sooner.
 Stiffness sets in faster.
 Endurance thresholds shrink.
-The body reaches its limit earlier than expected.
+The body reaches its limits earlier than expected.

 The flight doesn’t create the problem.